dodona-edu/dolos/docs/guide/adding-languages.md

-# Adding a new language
+# Add a new language

 Dolos is designed to use a [generic parser model](/about/languages.md), which means that it it  relatively easy to add support for a new language if a parser is available.